 Figure 2.
 The average of all customer array’s IO size distribution.

 We see that the two most popular sized buckets for reads are 8KB to 16KB and 4KB to 8KB respectively.
 For writes, the most popular size is 4KB to 8KB.

 By looking at the distribution of IO sizes on an individual array basis, we see that the majority of arrays are dominated by IOs which are small in size:

 |73% of arrays||

 56% of arrays

 |Writes||93% of arrays||

 88% of arrays

-We can look at IO Size as a weight attached to the IO.
-An IO of size 64KB will have a weight 8 times higher than an IO of size 8KB since it will move 8 times as many bytes.
-We can then take a weighted average of the IO size of each customer FlashArray.
+We can look at IO size as a weight attached to the IO.
+An IO of size 64KB will have a weight eight times higher than an IO of size 8KB since it will move eight times as many bytes.
+We can then take a weighted average of the IO size of each customer FlashArray device.
 This is shown in Figure 3 below.

 Figure 3.
 The weighted-average IO size of all customer arrays.